tigerfarm/arduino/Altair101/Processor/README.md

             ...
         case hlt:
             Serial.print(F("+ HLT opcode, program halted."));
-            controlStopLogic(); // Sets statusByte to HLT light and wait light on. break;
+            controlStopLogic(); // Sets statusByte.
+            break;
     ...
     Only the HLT opcode changes the statusByte.
 }
 void processOpcodeData() {
+    // dataByte is used through the opcode processes.
+    ...
+    dataByte = memoryData[programCounter];
     ...
     Opcodes that displays the moved value (lightsStatusAddressData):
         LDAX, LDA, and STA